Close

 Success Rates and Extensions

 Slovenia maintains a high approval rate for complete applications with all required documentation.
 Visa appeals must be submitted within 8 days of receiving a rejection notice.
 Extensions for residence permits are processed through the Administrative Unit in Ljubljana.
-ETIAS authorization will be required for visa-exempt travelers starting in late 2026, with an application fee of €20 (approximately $22 USD) for travelers aged 18 to 70.
+ETIAS authorization will be required for visa-exempt travelers once the postponed system launches, now expected in 2027, with an application fee of €20 for travelers aged 18 to 70.

 05